 (Sofia, Bulgaria) Bulgarians voted in local elections yesterday across the country to elect municipal councils and mayors.
 Turnout was low at 37.5 percent, but consistent with historical trends in the country.
 Despite some late changes involving the removal of voting machines, the election commissions met the challenges to conduct an effectively administered election.
 As a result, the Committee for Open Democracy congratulates Bulgaria on holding their local elections in line with democratic standards and international norms.

-Due to a late legal change, voters were not able to use voting machines on Election Day according to the law and had only the option of paper ballots.
-However, the election commissions managed to overcome this difficulty to administer the voting process in an orderly manner.
-Commissions largely consisted of experienced election workers who received sufficient training and materials from the Municipal Election Commissions.
-Overall, the counting process were conducted according to Bulgarian law and international norms.
+Election commissions largely consisted of experienced election workers who received sufficient training and materials from the Municipal Election Commissions, and overall, the counting process was orderly.
 In several cases observed by COD, the election commissioners diligently worked to rectify minor discrepancies in the totals until they successfully resolved them.
-In addition, in a situation where a local election station (SEC) refused to allow entry of international observers, the municipal election commission (MEC) quickly resolved the problem to allow the international observers entry per Bulgarian electoral code.
+In addition, in a situation where a local election station (SEC) refused to allow entry of international observers, the municipal election commission (MEC) quickly resolved the problem to allow the international observers entry per the Bulgarian electoral code.

 The pre-election environment was vibrant and a wide range of candidates from various parties participated.
 Television and media time was allotted according to Bulgarian law and additional media was available for purchase to candidates.
 Violations were generally technical in nature and not systemic.